elliotberdy/screenshot-api/README.md

 ## Summary

 Hi!
-This is a **screenshot API** that can be used to receive either a regular of full page screenshot of a given url as either a base64 encoding or as a link to a .png file stored in an AWS S3 bucket.
+This is a **screenshot API** that can be used to receive either a regular of full page screenshot of a given url as either a base64 encoding or as a url to a .png file stored in an AWS S3 bucket.
 It is in it's early stages of development still but I hope you get a chance to play around with it!

 You can see a potential use case for this API at the following link: [https://browserbase-webapp.onrender.com/](https://browserbase-webapp.onrender.com/).
-This web app allows you to input a url and visualize either the regular or full page screenshot in the browser, as well as the API response for that API request.
+This web app allows you to input a url and visualize either the regular or full page screenshot in the browser, as well as the API response for that given request (note: this web app is using the url endpoints of the API).

 ![Image](screenshot_api_webapp.png)